datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_3556e62bc5ceb1e427a23c4bde60a5c3.md

 `@script`
-Just Try not to use all three conventions at the same time.
+Pro tip: try not to use all three conventions at the same time without good reason.

 ---